elong0527/demo_sparkline/design.md

 - **Compliance**: Built-in regulatory metadata and formatting
 - **Reusability**: Same code works for safety and efficacy analyses
 - **Integration**: Works with existing ADaM datasets and workflows

+## 9. Requirements

+- using Pydantic v2 for strong typing
+- using pytest for unit test
+- using uv for environment management
+- using quarto for documentation
+- using polars for data frame (do not depends on pandas)